Extensive contracts for the manufacture of goods

 If you want to deal with that same party later, on another contract, you can exchange letters or messages with the specification for the new work and refer to the date of this agreement and that the new contract is subject to it.
-That is all.
-No special words are required.
-It just has to be simple and clear.
-If you do want to change the terms as well, it is usually better to create a new contract by editing your old one.
+That is all required to have a purchase order drawn.
+The instruction for additional work just has to be simple and clear.
+If you do want to change the terms as well , it is usually better to create a new contract by editing your old one.

 Today, every business has a vast amount of IP.
 Think of patents, specifications, know-how, customer lists, manufacturing and marketing records, service records, designs, drawings.

 Many lawyers fail to understand the extent and the ease with which someone can steal your IP or the many ways a stranger could use it.
 We cannot stop theft, but we certainly make sure your intellectual property is strongly protected in these contracts.
 That serves to assert ownership as well as avoiding disputes with your counter-party.

 Another area we cover simply but thoroughly is to give you options on what happens to new intellectual property created in course of development.
 Who will own a new process, a varied product, a design not used, or a derived product?

 If you are concerned about IP issues, you may need to support your manufacturing agreement with an agreement relating specifically to intellectual property.

 If your counter party is outside the UK

 There is no reason why you should not use any of these agreements to regulate a deal with a counter party abroad.
 All are binding on a foreign business if you use an English, Welsh or Scottish court.

 Please note however, that none covers specific international trade issues.
 Where appropriate, the agreements cover transportation, with all incoterms offered, but not export licenses, import regulations and taxes, refrigeration and so on.